awmckinley/config/modules/ft.d2/README.md

 # Diagram Creation Tools

-Text-based tools for creating and generating diagrams and visual representations.
+Tools for creating diagrams and visual representations.